Personal Blogging In 2020

 Beyond these forms of media there’s also the plethora of courses and learning opportunities that offer you the chance to discover yourself, be yourself, fulfil your personal ambitions, and tell your story.

 I was wrong back in 2012 when I predicted the comeback of personal blogs.
 I was wrong because I expected the resurgence of authenticity to be literary, but it turned out to be visual.
 What took off was YouTube and Instagram rather than blogs and new blogging platforms.
-When words returned it was more spoken, through podcasts and audiobooks, than written with blogs.
+When words returned they were spoken, through podcasts and audiobooks, rather than written in blogs.

 But I repeat: the market for authenticity has never gone away.
 Now we find ourselves in another crisis.
-We’re hungry for new voices, and many established channels for published writing are shrinking.
+We’re hungry for new voices.

 I find myself feeling similar to how I did back in 2012, though less certain and more circumspect about making big predictions.